ShweataNHegde/shweata-hegde-blog/content/posts/week-48/index.md

 ShowToc: true
 ---

 Term 08 started and ended; before I even realised.
-The term was filled with anticipation, undertainity, feeling resistant to change and gratefulness.
+The term was filled with anticipation, uncertainity, resisting change and gratefulness.

 Both the electives---Exploring The Universe and Great Ideas, Hard Numbers---were brilliant courses.
 Although slightly stressful at times, I enjoyed working on the assignments.
 Lectures were great fun, too.
 I asked the most number of questions in this final term.